bencode/logseq-runit-plugin/README.md

 1. Install the plugin in Logseq.
 2. Use the `/Create Runit Snippet` command to insert a code block.
-3. Write your code in JavaScript, Python, or Scheme inside the block.
+3. Write your code in JavaScript, Python, Scheme, or Clojure inside the block.
 4. The output and console logs will be displayed below the code.

 ### Importing External JavaScript Modules